Eldeston/Super-Duper-Vanilla/CONTRIBUTION.md

    Please check if your code performs well and try to optimize it as much as possible.

 ### Translation
    For translation, it should be based from the latest commit to ensure compatibility and avoid conflicts, and that another person fluent for the language you're translating to should verify the final product.
+Please also keep the same text format as the main language file [en_US](/lang/en_US.lang).

+   If you're updating an existing translation, the same rules will apply unless someone is already working on it.
+If that were the case, please communicate with the user working on the translation before making a pull request.

 ## Style guidelines
 * No spaces around parentheses: `if(condition){`, `this = function()`